If you have an outstanding debt with a credit provider, you may be contacted by a debt collector.

 Julie received a phone call from a debt collector at 7am on Saturday demanding that she pay up an old credit card debt.
 The debt collector has been to her house six times in the past week and threatened to report her to the Department of Communities: Child Protection and Family Support (CPFS) if she did not pay up.

 Julie rang CCLS because she could not afford to pay the debt in full and was also afraid of being reported to the CPFS.
 CCLS advised Julie the debt collector breached the Debt Collection Guideline by calling before 9am on a weekend, by making contact more than 3 times in one week, and by their threat.
-CCLS also advised Julie that she could make a complaint about the debt collector’s conduct.
+CCLS also advised Julie about her rights and how she could make a complaint about the debt collector’s conduct.